rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 // Other Entity APIs ...
 {{< /highlight >}}

 In the first asynchronous function, the user is created as an object with the username and email properties.
 Furthermore, it is stored on the `users/${id}` resource path.
-So whenever you would want to retrieve a specific user from the firebase database, you could get the one user via its unique identifier and the entity resource path.
+So whenever you would want to retrieve a specific user from the Firebase database, you could get the one user via its unique identifier and the entity resource path.

 In the second asynchronous function, the users are retrieved from the general user's entity resource path.
-The function will return all users from the firebase realtime database.
+The function will return all users from the Firebase realtime database.

 Note: In the future, you could consider to split up the file into multiple files for different domain entities (e.g. *db/user.js*, *db/todos.js*, ...) in one module (e.g. *db/* folder).